IstoraMandiri/furi/README.md

 # Furi

-### CLI tool to add anki-style furigana to Japanese text
+### CLI tool to add anki-style furigana to Japanese text, and get word definitions in english

 To Install `furi` globally, clone this Repo and run `npm i -g .`